Simspace/monorail/CONTRIBUTING.md

 **Note**: For styling MUI components, we are trying to style them via the theme `components`, and not via `styled` at the component level, so that we get consistent theming across the core components (e.g. when one MUI component uses another built-in MUI component, we need the custom styles to come from the theme).

-Here is an example of using `styled` to customize a component:
+Here is an example of using overrides to customize a component:

 ```typescript
 import { chipClasses, Components, Theme } from '@mui/material'